Joint Warfighting Assessment 21

-JMC's Joint Warfighting Assessment 2021 kicked off June 17 at multiple locations.
-JWA 21 has Joint service members in Hawaii, Colorado and Washington achieving training readiness, future force development and interoperability with our multinational partners.
+Members of multinational armed forces participate in the Joint Warfighting Assessment 21 on Fort Carson, Colorado, June 16, 2021.
+JWA 21 has Joint service members in Hawaii, Colorado and Washington working on future force development and interoperability with our multinational partners.
 JWA 21 is an integrated part of a series of linked experiments, culminating in Project Convergence 21.
-(Photo by SPC Dakota Gunter / 55th Signal Company)
+(U.S. Army photo by Staff Sgt.
+Ernesto Gonzales)

 |Date Taken: